 How much should loan origination points or fees be?

-Loan origination points or the loan origination fees are typically 0.5% to 1% for traditional mortgages, and with hard money loan origination fees are more commonly 2% to 3%) of the loan amount.
-As we note above, origination fees can be negotiable, but reducing them or avoiding them usually means you will pay a higher interest rate over the loan’s life.
+Loan origination points or the loan origination fees are typically 0.5% to 1% for traditional mortgages, and with hard money loan origination fees are more commonly 2% to 3% of the loan amount.
+Origination fees can be negotiable.
+Reducing them or avoiding them usually means you will pay a higher interest rate over the loan’s life.
 So, we remind you again, do the math!
 (Or contact us, as we’re always here to help!)

 Can loan origination fees be written off on taxes?

-Loan origination fees are tax-deductible; however, we suggest you consult your tax accountant to understand the amount of money you will receive as a result.
+Loan origination fees are tax-deductible.
+We suggest you consult your tax accountant to understand the amount of money you will receive as a result.

 About DFW Hard Money